How to Capture Ideas

 You capture an idea by bookmarking it, putting it in your social media streams, journaling it, sending yourself an email or voicemail, or using your digital recorder.
-However you decide to capture ideas, establish your system and use it religiously.
-Then be sure to review and revise your ideas regularly.
+No matter which way you decide to capture ideas, establish your system and use it religiously.
+Then be sure to review and revise them regularly.

 My favorite way to capture ideas is Evernote.com.
 With it, you can mingle audio recording, web page links, photos, and your written words together in an organized and searchable way that is fully digital.
-What I do is keep a pen and notebook handy for quick notes when I’m not at my computer then transfer to Evernote and mark off the journal pages once the content has been entered.
-I also have the Android App on my phone so I can get to my notes anytime.
-I love the new Moleskine notebook made to be used with Evernote.
+I keep a pen and notebook handy for quick notes when I’m not at my computer, then transfer my handwritten notes to Evernote later.
+I also have the Evernote App on my phone so that I can get to my notes anytime.
+I love the new Moleskine notebook made for Evernote.
 It is called the Moleskine Evernote Smart Notebook.

-You will not believe the increased effectiveness of your self-development endeavors as a result of getting clear on how to capture your ideas.
+You will not believe the increased effectiveness of your self-development endeavors due to getting clear on how to capture your ideas.